 In our office, however, we report a pregnancy failure within one year.
-This can make the data “look” better because the couples that have not reported pregnancy 18 months following the reversal would not be included in office data as pregnancy failures, whereas they would be included as pregnancy failures in our data.
 Pregnancy rates will “look” even better for those offices that do not include couples as pregnancy failures until three years after the reversal, and so on.

 Insurance companies do not generally cover vasectomy reversal.
 Consult your insurance company to find out if your vasectomy reversal will be covered.

-Dr. Bercier will not charge fees for the initial consultation.
+Dr. Bercier will not charge fees for the initial consultation if it takes place in Ottawa or Hawkesbury.
 In this consultation, Dr. Bercier meets with and examines the patient, provides further details, and answers any questions.
-A seven-day period is required to cancel or postpone the consultation.
-Otherwise, a $100 fee will be charged to your credit card.
+A ten business days period is required to cancel or postpone the consultation.
+Otherwise, a $80 fee will be charged to your credit card.